Mike Sego and friends crossing the finish line

 Yuji

-"I was a competitive track runner in college, but since then I haven't kept up running as much.
-Although I've tried some half marathons, I've been intimidated by the full marathon distance.
-Having Mike Sego alongside me has given me the confidence to finally fulfill my dream of running the Tokyo Marathon in 2027."
+"I was a competitive track runner in college, but I never ran any distance close to a full marathon.
+Mike Sego understands how to help a runner move from 10K/half marathons to a full marathon.
+Having Mike alongside me has given me the confidence to finally fulfill my dream of running the Tokyo Marathon in 2027."

 — Yuji